Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Algorithms and main results

 Thus far, we have demonstrated that the iteration complexity of the deterministic sampler \eqref{eqn:ode-sampling} is proportional to $1/\varepsilon$ (for small enough $\varepsilon$).
 A natural question is whether this convergence rate can be further improved.

-As it turns out, if we have access to reliable estimates of two additional quantities, then a modified version of the sampler \eqref{eqn:ode-sampling} is able to achieve much improved convergence guarantees.
+As it turns out, if we have access to perfect estimates of two additional quantities in addition to exact score estimates, then a modified version of the sampler \eqref{eqn:ode-sampling} is able to achieve much improved convergence guarantees.
 These estimates are made precise in the following assumption. \begin{assumption} Suppose that we have access to the estimates $w_{t} : \real^d \rightarrow \real^d$ ($1\leq t\leq T$) defined as follows: